sherlach/st/README.md

 In order to build st you need the Xlib and Harfbuzz header files.
 You should use the xft-bgra patch if you require emoji (available in the AUR prebuilt or as a manual patch elsewhere.
-Gentoo users could find [this patch](https://github.com/sherlach/configs/blob/master/gentooing/patches/x11-libs/libXft/2.patch) very useful.
+Gentoo users could find [this patch](https://github.com/sherlach/configs/blob/master/gentooing/patches/x11-libs/libXft/2.patch) very useful).

 Installation